- Workforce Development and Continuing Education

 You may qualify for transfer credit and credit for prior learning.

 Continuing Education - Noncredit Courses.
-Workforce Development & Continuing Education courses are for individuals in career transitions, those reentering the workforce, and those updating technical skills, as well as those seeking knowledge enrichment.
+Workforce Development and Continuing Education courses are for individuals in career transitions, those reentering the workforce, and those updating technical skills, as well as those seeking knowledge enrichment.
 These courses do NOT require you to be admitted to the College.

 - Take a class or Earn an Associate's degree Completely online.